Nish Bruce: Later life

 After leaving the British Army in 1988 with the rank of sergeant, Bruce worked in a private security capacity for the comedian Jim Davidson, before taking the role of second in command of an undercover operation codenamed Project Lock, a WWF sponsored anti-poaching operation in Southern Africa (1988–1990) led by SAS Founder David Stirling and SAS Lieutenant-Colonel Ian Crooke.
 Operation Lock's primary purpose in Southern Africa was to track down dealers in rhino horn and ivory.
 Linked to this was identifying their methods for illegal export, pinning corruption against those in high places who colluded with the dealers, and helping with the training and equipping of anti-poaching teams for endangered species in general and rhino in particular.

 Following Operation Lock, for two years Bruce worked in Washington, D.C. as bodyguard for Lebanese billionaire and former Prime Minister of Lebanon Saad Hariri.

 Bruce was an experienced pilot.
 He held South African, American and British pilot licences as well as a commercial pilot licence, which enabled him to fly both single-engine fixed wing aircraft and helicopters.
-In July 1992 he piloted his single-engine Cessna 172 Skyhawk from Washington, D.C., across the Atlantic Ocean via Greenland and Iceland back to the UK.
+In July 1992 he piloted his single-engine Cessna 172 Skyhawk from the US, across the Atlantic Ocean via Greenland and Iceland back to the UK.